NGC 6251

-NGC 6251 is an active supergiant elliptical radio galaxy in the constellation Ursa Minor, and is more than 340 million light-years away from Earth.
+NGC 6251 is an active elliptical radio galaxy in the constellation Ursa Minor, and is more than 340 million light-years away from Earth.
 The galaxy has a Seyfert 2 active galactic nucleus, and is one of the most extreme examples of a Seyfert galaxy.
 This galaxy may be associated with gamma-ray source 3EG J1621+8203, which has high-energy gamma-ray emission.
 It is also noted for its one-sided radio jet—one of the brightest known—discovered in 1977.
 The supermassive black hole at the core has a mass of 5.9e8±2.0 solar mass.